hkim245/Python-Basic-Theta-Star/README.md

 # Python-Basic-Theta-Star

-Python program that finds shortest path from start vertex to goal vertex.
+Python program that finds shortest path from start vertex to goal vertex in a grid.

 Usage: python basicthetastar.py [input file]